Recipe: Ramp Kimchi

 Pack ramps into fermentation jar and then add the fermentation weight.
 Add one cup of water and push down.
 You want the packed ramps to be completely submerged when weighted.

-Top with lid and airlock.
+Top with lid and airlock (Need help?
+Check out our How to Assemble Airlock Video).
 Let ferment for 3 days at room temperature out of direct sunlight.
 Check daily and push down on the weight to keep submerged.
 As the ramps ferment the volume in the fermentation jar will reduce to 1/3.
 Transfer finished kimchi to jars and move to the refrigerator.
 Kimchi will keep refrigerated for at least 2 months.